MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementIntentUserState.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphDeviceManagementIntentUserState>`: Entity that represents user state for an intent
+`BODYPARAMETER <IMicrosoftGraphDeviceManagementIntentUserState>`: Entity that represents user state for an intent
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DeviceCount <Int32?>]`: Count of Devices that belongs to a user for an intent
   - `[LastReportedDateTime <DateTime?>]`: Last modified date time of an intent report
   - `[State <String>]`: complianceStatus
   - `[UserName <String>]`: The user name that is being reported on a device
   - `[UserPrincipalName <String>]`: The user principal name that is being reported on a device

-INPUTOBJECT `<IDeviceManagementIdentity>`: Identity Parameter
+`INPUTOBJECT <IDeviceManagementIdentity>`: Identity Parameter
   - `[AdvancedThreatProtectionOnboardingDeviceSettingStateId <String>]`: The unique identifier of advancedThreatProtectionOnboardingDeviceSettingState
   - `[AndroidForWorkAppConfigurationSchemaId <String>]`: The unique identifier of androidForWorkAppConfigurationSchema
   - `[AndroidManagedStoreAppConfigurationSchemaId <String>]`: The unique identifier of androidManagedStoreAppConfigurationSchema